NinjaMuffin08/ESX_Propaganda/README.md

 1. Import sql and create a journalist job entry in `job` table
 2. Copy to esx folder
 3. Add to start
 4. Use the export function to open.
-I have this on my AIO Job menu.
+I have this in AIO Job menu.
 5. En fucking joy
 6. Credit on server patchnotes